armbian/configng/lib/armbian-configng/System/readme.md

-# @description Personal, Timezone, language hostname
+# @description System and Security